 DFU (Device Firmware Update) mode is used to update firmware and often enables you to fix a completely unresponsive iPhone or iPad, but should only be used in extreme situations.

-Once the power-off process is complete, press and hold both the Home button and power buttons, and keep them held for 10 seconds.
+Once the power-off process is complete, press and hold both the Home button and power/side buttons, and keep them held for 10 seconds.
 (You need to be fairly precise about this.)
-Then let go of the power button, but keep the Home button pressed.
+Then let go of the power button, but keep the Home button pressed for another 5 seconds.

-To read more, including getting the device out of the mode, see How to put an iPhone in DFU mode.
+To read more, including how to get the device out of the mode, see How to put an iPhone in DFU mode.

 Try another PC